SAP-samples/btp-events-to-business-actions-framework/README.md

 SAP Private Link service is used for connectivity between SAP BTP and SAP S/4HANA when both the systems are running on Microsoft Azure Infrastructure, you can use Private Link service in the case of AWS as well, in this tutorial you will find implementation steps for SAP BTP Private Link service and Microsoft Azure Private Link service.
 Alternatively you can use SAP Connectivity service and Cloud Connector for integration of SAP BTP and SAP S/4HANA as well.

 ![plot](./images/eventprocessingarch.png)

+The following steps depicts the information flow across systems (in both the scenarios)

+(1) Event is triggered from Microsoft Azure and sent to SAP Event Mesh.

+(2) Event-to-Business-Action framework(extension app) processor module's endpoint is subscribed to SAP Event Mesh, hence receives this event.

+(3) Event-to-Business-Action framework (extension app) processor module leverages the Business Rules capability of SAP Build Process Automation to derive business action (for example, Purchase Order Requisition creation in SAP S/4HANA system) based on certain characteristics of incoming event.

+(4), (5), (6) (7) and (8) Event-to-Business-Action framework (extension app) processor module triggers the defined action in the SAP S/4HANA system by using the SAP Destination Service and SAP Private Link Service.

 For more information, see [Set Up Connectivity Between SAP BTP and SAP S/4HANA Using SAP Private Link Service](./documentation/Scenario1-Inbound-to-SAPS4HANA/Step4b-Setup-SAPPrivateLinkService/README.md) page.

+In case SAP S/4HANA is on-premise and private cloud (refer to Figure-2)– communication with SAP S/4 HANA integrates via SAP Connectivity Service and Cloud Connector.

+(9) and (10) SAP S/4HANA publishes event for Purchase Requisition creation is sent to Microsoft Azure Event Grid via SAP Event Mesh Connectivity Bridge for further processing by Microfost Azure applications.

 For outbound from SAP S/4HANA scenario using SAP Event Mesh Connectivity Plan(Beta), see [Integrate Events Between SAP and Microsoft using SAP Event Mesh - Connectivity Bridge Service](https://github.com/SAP-samples/btp-event-mesh-connectivity-bridge) page.
 You will find the detailed architecture and business scenario for SAP Event Mesh and Azure Event Grid direct connectivity.